haller-group/SSMLearn/examples/vonkarmanshell/README.md

 end
 ```

 # Define master modes and linear part of the dynamics

+We initialize the base properties of the SSM, i.e., its linear part, which we know from the linear dynamics of the model.
+In this case, we target the slow two-dimensional SSM of the system.

 ```matlab:Code
 masterModes = [1 2]; % Modal displacements and modal velocities